 All staff are clear about the need to record and report concerns about a child or children within the school.
-Records of concerns are typed and recorded onto CPOMS, any serious safeguarding concerns immediately to the Designated Safeguarding Lead (or a Deputy).
+Records of concerns are logged onto CPOMS.
 The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be shared with other agencies (in accordance with the Data Protection Act 2018 and GDPR principles).

-Records relating to actual or alleged abuse or neglect
+9.3 Records relating to actual or alleged abuse or neglect

-These are stored apart from normal pupil or staff records on the electronic CPOMS system.
+These are stored apart from normal pupil or staff records on the electronic system CPOMS.

-Child protection records are stored with access confined to specific staff on CPOMS MIS system that is password protected.
-All DSLs have 2 authentication protection and every member of staff have different access rights according to their role.
-Any paper files are locked in the Safeguarding office cabinet.
+9.4 Child protection records are stored securely with access confined to specific staff on CPOMS MIS system that is password protected.
+All DSL's have 2 authentication protection and every member of staff has different access rights according to their role.
+Any paper files are locked in the Safeguarding cabinet.

-Child protection records are reviewed regularly by school leaders and by members of the central leadership team (including the Directors of Education and the Trust DSL) to check whether the management of records is effective and robust and whether any action or updating is needed.
+- 9.5 Child protection records are reviewed regularly by school leaders and by members of the central leadership team (including the Directors of Education and the Trust DSL) to check whether the management of records is effective and robust and whether any action or updating is needed.
 This includes monitoring patterns of complaints or concerns about any individuals and ensuring these are acted upon.
 A case file chronology, summarising case activity and significant events in the child's life, helps to enable effective monitoring.
-Any actions taken are clearly indicated.

-Where body maps are used - the guidance in this policy (Appendix 4) is adhered to.

-Records should include:

-- a clear and comprehensive summary of the concern - · details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome
+Any actions taken are clearly indicated. - 9.6 Where body maps are used the guidance in this policy (Appendix 4) is adhered to. - 9.7 Records should include: - a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome